cnotv/advertising-data/README.md

 >
 > to implement the entire application as a pure frontend application - that fetches the data, does the
 > heavy computation and visualizes the result.

+## Remarks

+- The data computation is done without use Lodash, as I was unable to identify the right functions
+- Tests are limited exclusively to the parsing functionality

+## Crossed complexity

+- Requirement have been not extremely clear to me, specifically what was intended with `two regular dimensions` and `two metrics`
+- The aggregation task of the metrics has not be clear on a first glance